Pheromosa Raid Guide – Best Counters, Weakness, CP & Strategy

 Trainer Level 40+

-Best Friend Bonus Helpful
+Best Friend Bonus Helpful but not required

-Weather Boost Windy
+Weather Boost Windy (best for Flying attackers)

 Mega Pokémon Highly recommended

-Revives Needed Medium
+Revives Needed Moderate

 Best Solo Counters